cozuya/secret-hitler/CONTRIBUTING_TUTORIAL.md

 #### Windows Installation

 Go to the [NodeJS website](https://nodejs.org/en/).
 You should see two green buttons to download.
-Download the LTS version (12.18.2 at the time of writing). **Important**: when installing, make sure to select to install `npm` as well.
+Download the version specified in `.nvmrc` (24.12.0 at the time of writing). **Important**: when installing, make sure to select to install `npm` as well.

 #### Linux Installation